• 2731 6316

 • Graduates from school for children with intellectual disability who are ready for employment;

-• Adults at day activity centres who receiving services for people with intellectual disability;
+• Adults at day activity centres who receive services for people with intellectual disability;

 • Teachers from school for children with intellectual disability OR prospective teachers who are dedicated to special education;